-Are you a VSB (twenty or fewer employees/workstations)?
-Does your VSB depend on technology?
-Think about the consequences of a server, laptop or desktop hurling it's guts one last, irrecoverable time.
+Are you a VSB (Very Small Business, twenty or fewer employees/workstations), home office or security aware individual?
+Does your depend depend on technology?
+Think not?
+Consider the consequences of a server, laptop or desktop hurling it's guts one last, irrecoverable time.
+Bad enough.
 Now imagine that failure in the middle of a critical business day.

-Your VSB is no less susceptible to technical compromise than larger businesses employing full-time, bit sniffing nerds.
-But unlike the larger businesses, your VSB may rarely (ever?) perform competent, informed IT maintenance, although unique internal data and risk change frequently.
+Your business and personal information are no less susceptible to technical compromise than larger businesses employing full-time, bit sniffing IT departments.
+But unlike the larger businesses, your business may rarely (ever?) perform competent, informed IT maintenance, although unique internal data and risk change frequently.
 Perhaps your VSB made a significant IT investment several years ago, but the supplier(s) forgot to mention that the entire system, optimally configured or not, began to die the minute it was turned on.

 Computer deterioration is inevitable.
 It can be caused by any combination of bit rot, uninformed repair attempts (the boss, best friend's brother-in-law, geek teenager next door, the Big Box Squad, etc.), sloppy implementation, malware, ill-conceived anti-malware solutions, acts of God (pick one, none, several, whatever), and other reason(s) ad nauseam.
 There is no perpetual motion machine: Tires wear out, washing machines are sent to the boneyard, and so goes all technology.